multiversx/mx-chain-notifier-go/README.md

 correct environment variables.

 The supported config variables are:
-- `Port`: the port on which the http server listens on.
-Should be the same as the port in the `ProxyUrl` described above.
+- `Host`: the host and port on which the http server listens on.
+Should be the same port as the one specified in the `ProxyUrl` described above.
 - `Username`: the username used to authorize an observer.
 Can be left empty for `UseAuthorization = false` on observer connector.
 - `Password`: the password used to authorize an observer.
 Can be left empty for `UseAuthorization = false` on observer connector.
 - `CheckDuplicates`: if true, it will check (based on a locker service using redis) if the event have been already pushed to clients